 The OMA design firm won $230 million for a comprehensive urban water strategy for Hoboken, Jersey City, and Weehawken in New Jersey.
 Their “Resist, Delay, Store, Discharge” strategy uses hard, green, and urban infrastructure; soft landscape; and policy recommendations to lower the area’s risk from storm surges and flash floods.

-Pittman explains that their framework fosters regional resilience: Hoboken’s vulnerability to storm surges extends past its municipal boundaries to Weehawken in the north and to Jersey City in the south.
+Daniel Pittman, project lead for OMA, explains that their framework fosters regional resilience: Hoboken’s vulnerability to storm surges extends past its municipal boundaries to Weehawken in the north and to Jersey City in the south.
 Instead of constructing a “wall that would run perpendicular to the river and separate Hoboken from Weehawken,” cities can work together so that their defense does not end at the municipal boundary, he says.
 “Resist is about making sure there’s a continuity of defense that runs along the Hudson,” Pittman says.

 The remaining three aspects—delay, store, and discharge—constitute a “suite of initiatives that can be carried out by different parties” to address flash floods, Pittman says.
 “At one scale, you can have the city commissioning park space that can be used as storage, but you can also have developers making sure they’re part of a citywide solution.”
 He suggests that developers adopt green roofing and ensure that common spaces are made of porous materials.
 “In the same way, individual homeowners and businesses can contribute by using rain barrels,” he notes.
 “At the heart of this project is the idea that it’s about everybody chipping in and that these small contributions help make a city safe,” Pittman says.